britkig/CMDs/README.md

 # CMD
-Miscellaneous CMD batch scripts for use on Windows machines
+Miscellaneous CMD batch scripts for use on Windows systems.
 ## Notes
-Scripts are supplied as-is and without any warranty; use at your own risk
+Scripts are supplied as-is and without any warranty; use at your own risk.